SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: Introduction

-Therefore, it is unclear how these models behave in out-of-distribution (OOD)~\citep{shen2021oodsurvey}.
-For example, there is a lack of existing studies revealing how these models generalize to programs with unseen language elements or unseen semantics.
-A common way to study model behaviors in various OOD scenarios is to collect testing datasets in the complementary domains of the training dataset domain \citep{shen2021oodsurvey}.
-However, because the underlying true distribution of source code is intractable, it is barely feasible to justify if two raw datasets share a domain or not.
+Therefore, it is unclear how the fine-tuned code models generalize to scenarios not seen or are rare in the fine-tuning distribution~\cite{shen2021oodsurvey}.
+For example, there is a lack of existing studies to uncover how these models generalize to programs with specific language elements or semantics not seen in fine-tuning datasets.
+A common way to study model behaviors in various OOD scenarios is to collect testing datasets in the complementary domains of the fine-tuning dataset domain \citep{shen2021oodsurvey}.
+However, because the underlying true distribution of source code is intractable, it is barely feasible to justify whether two raw datasets share a domain or not.
 Not to mention the substantial costs to enumerate and constitute a variety of OOD testing datasets.

 Simulating various OOD scenarios by masking out sub-regions of training data distribution is an alternative way to systematically study the model behaviors \citep{schott2022visual, wiles2022a}.
 There are several distribution dimensions based on data properties.
-In the source code domain, we have access to the rich structural information to model the source code distribution based on the \textbf{complexity}, \textbf{syntax}, and \textbf{semantics} of programs.
-For example, in terms of the syntax dimension, we can mask out all the data with \textit{if} statements to create a syntax-based OOD scenario.
+In the source code domain, we have access to the structural information to model the source code distribution based on the \textbf{length}, \textbf{syntax}, and \textbf{semantics} of programs.
+For example, in terms of the syntax dimension, we can mask out all the data with \textit{uniray expressions} or specific API to create a syntax-based OOD scenario.

-In this work, we propose a systematic approach to analyzing the behaviors of large language models in various OOD scenarios.
-By leveraging the lexical, syntax information, and contextual embeddings of programs, we simulate the OOD scenarios by masking out the source code distribution in the complexity, syntax, and semantics dimensions (\autoref{fig:teaser}).
+In this work, we propose a systematic approach to analyzing the behaviors of fine-tuned source code models in various OOD and \raredata~scenarios.
+We achieve this by harnessing the token size, syntax information, and contextual embeddings of programs to simulate the OOD scenarios in terms of length, syntax, and semantics dimensions, as illustrated in \autoref{fig:teaser}.
+By utilizing these data dimensions and control over the data, we can systematically examine the performance of fine-tuned models in OOD scenarios and investigate the generalization capabilities of different fine-tuning methods.